usnistgov/dioptra/docs/source/how-to/essential-workflows/setup-python-client.rst

 Set Up the Python Client
 ========================

-This how-to explains how to initialize the Dioptra Python Client in a Jupyter notebook and login.
+This how-to explains how to initialize the Dioptra Python Client in a Python file or a Jupyter notebook.

 Prerequisites
 -------------

-* :ref:`how-to-prepare-deployment` - You need access to a Dioptra deployment.
+* :ref:`how-to-prepare-deployment` -  A deployment of Dioptra is required.

 .. _setup_python_client_recipe: